bunzela/FieldTools/README.md

 > Compared to the published version of FieldTools, the FieldTools.py script provided here uses MDtraj instead of pytraj, because pytraj cannot be readily installed in Google Colab.

 ### Contact
-For questions, help, or to report any bugs, please feel free to reach out to me at [adrian.bunzel@bsse.ethz.ch](mailto:adrian.bunzel@bsse.ethz.ch).
+For questions, help, or to report any bugs, please feel free to reach out to [adrian.bunzel@bsse.ethz.ch](mailto:adrian.bunzel@bsse.ethz.ch).